You may find that when you bring your new bully baby

 English Bulldog Breeder in Ontario

-very easy for them to get it caught on something and choke or even hang
+them to get it caught on something and choke or even hang themselves.

-themselves.
 Collars can also have a hand in causing cherry eye.
-We
+We control with out

-control with out pulling on your puppies neck.
-As your puppy becomes a full
+pulling on your puppies neck.
+As your puppy becomes a full grown dog he

-grown dog he will become strong and a harness will help you to have better
+will become strong and a harness will help you to have better control of

 In the heat of the summer just like humans, bulldogs can suffer from heat